opengovsg/FormSG/docs/TROUBLESHOOTING.md

 ## MongoDB: not primary and secondaryOk=false

-If you cannot login to the app and see an `MongoError: not primary and secondaryOk=false` error in the console, then your Mongo cluster is configured incorrectly.
+If you cannot login to the app and see an `MongoError: not primary and secondaryOk=false` error in the console, then your Mongo container is configured incorrectly.

 This is most likely due to the replicaSet being misconfigured with the wrong IP address of the MongoDB container.